rehandalal/flask-mobility/README.md

-flask-mobility
+Flask-Mobility
 ==============

-A flask extension to simplify building mobile-friendly sites.
+A Flask extension to simplify building mobile-friendly sites.